Love him or hate him, Vox Day is an interesting cat.

-Whatever his thinks of me personally, Day–the pen name of author Theodore Beale–is one of my favorite personalities on the Internet.
+Day–the pen name of author, publisher, and Infogalactic creator Theodore Beale–is one of the most controversial and polarizing personalities on the Internet.
 Love him or hate him, all he cares about is protecting and preserving freedom, free speech, and American culture.
-While his objection to my having the franchise results from his “magic dirt” theory, fleshed out in his book Cuckservative, this is a review about his 2015 political/philosophical polemical, SJWs Always Lie.
+While Day has written many non-fiction treatise about politics, economics, and religion, this is a review about his 2015 political/philosophical polemical, SJWs Always Lie.

 - SJWs always lie